Rayc940/ece5160-fast-robot/lab12/lab.md

     return next_pose_idx >= len(waypoints)
 ```

+This is called in a while loop so it keeps stepping into next waypoints.

 On the Artemis side, a new command was added for Lab 12 navigation:

 ```cpp
 EXECUTE_TRAJECTORY
 ```

-When Python sends this command, the Artemis extracts the distance and angle, then calls start_nav_target().
+When Python sends this command, the Artemis gets the distance and angle, then calls start_nav_target().

 ```cpp
 case EXECUTE_TRAJECTORY: